 Mike’s companion Twitter thread is here.

 At first we didn’t know what to look for, so we just probed the data.
 We counted the voters in each county, for each data set, by party.
-Then we started noticing odd things.
+We started noticing odd things.
 Duplicate records.
 Voter records changing in ways that didn’t make any sense at all.

-We wrote more scripts, based on what we found.
+We wrote more scripts.
 Scripts to look for duplicate and anomalous data within each data set.
-Looking for changes in voter data between data sets.
+Then we looked for changes in voter data between data sets.
 We rubbed our eyes and went back to double-check the raw data.
 And yep, it was THAT weird.
 We pulled out over a million lines of data for closer examination.
 The more we looked the less it made sense that we were seeing normal organic changes in Pennsylvania’s electorate

 Mike’s companion Twitter thread is here.